-Clovis High School Mathematics Department consists of twenty outstanding instructors who teach courses through AP Calculus.
+Clovis High School Mathematics Department consists of nineteen outstanding instructors who teach courses through AP Calculus.
 We are proud of offering several UC A-G approved courses that will prepare students to excel beyond high school.
 The department also offers after-school assistance to students with homework completion and test preparation through The GROWL

 Mathematics 1 is the first of a three-year integrated math sequence that will help students see the relationships between algebra, geometry and statistics.
 Students will formalize their previous study of functions by understanding function notation, domain and range.
 They will analyze and interpret functions graphically, numerically, symbolically and verbally.
 Students expand their prior knowledge about integer exponents to consider exponential functions and compare/contrast these with linear functions.
 In Mathematics 1 students will also continue their study of expressions and equations from prior grades to analyze and explain the process of solving an equation or system of equations.
 They will develop fluency writing, interpreting and translating between various forms of linear expressions, equations, and inequalities.